mindbeam/mindbase/GLOSSARY.md

 ## Claim

-An event or declaration which is being documented by an agent But it's also more than that – It's an instance of some payload.
+An event or declaration which is being documented by an agent.
+But it's also more than that – It's an instance of some payload.
 At present, such payload might be any of the following types:

 * ArtifactId - Content-addressable ID of a given `Artifact`.
 * Analogy - Associate one `Symbol` with another `Symbol` (Eg: There exists some Symbol C that represents the connection of Symbol A and Symbol B)
 * AgentId - PubKey of an Agent
 * Unit - Empty payload.

-Though an Allegation may reference one or more `Artifacts`, implying that the allegation is somehow an _instance_ of that `Artifact` it doesn't even need to be an instance of something per se.
-It could be a `Unit` Allegation, which is just an anonymous enumeration.
+Though an Claim may reference one or more `Artifacts`, implying that the claim is somehow an _instance_ of that `Artifact` it doesn't even need to be an instance of something per se.
+It could be a `Unit` Claim, which is just an anonymous enumeration.
-Each Allegation has a Payload.
+Each Claim has a Payload.

 ## Concordance